 - i.
 Sludge and biosolids treatment and storage shall not create a nuisance, such as objectionable odors or flies, or result in groundwater contamination. - ii.
-Sludge and biosolids treatment and storage facilities shall be adequate to divert surface runoff from adjacent areas, to protect site boundaries from erosion, and to prevent conditions that would cause drainage from stored materials.
-Adequate protection is defined as protection from at least a 100-year storm and the highest possible tidal state that may occur. - iii.
+Sludge and biosolids treatment and storage site(s) shall have facilities adequate to divert surface runoff from adjacent areas, to protect site boundaries from erosion, and to prevent conditions that would cause drainage from the stored materials.
+Adequate protection is defined as protection from at least a 100-year storm and the highest possible tidal stage that may occur. - iii.
 This Order does not authorize permanent onsite sludge or biosolids storage or disposal.
-A Report of Waste Discharge shall be filed and the site brought into compliance with applicable regulations prior to commencement of any such activity. - c.
+The Discharger shall file a Report of Waste Discharge and bring the site into compliance with applicable regulations prior to commencement of any such activity. - c.
 Collection System Management.
-The Discharger shall properly operate and maintain its collection system (see Attachments D and G, section I.D), report any noncompliance with respect to its collection system (see Attachment D, section V.E.1, and Attachment G, sections V.E.1 and V.E.2), and mitigate any discharges in violation of this Order associated with its collection system (see Attachments D and G, section I.C).
+The Discharger shall properly operate and maintain its collection system (see Attachments D and G, section I.D), report any noncompliance with respect to its collection system (see Attachment D, section V.E.1, and Attachment G, sections V.E.1 and V.E.2), and mitigate any discharges in violation of this Order associated with its collection system (see Attachments D and G, section I.C). - State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order

-State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC, contains requirements for operation and maintenance of collection systems and for reporting and mitigating sanitary sewer overflows.
-While the Discharger must separately comply with both the statewide WDRs and this Order, the statewide WDRs more clearly and specifically stipulate requirements for operation and maintenance and for reporting and mitigating sanitary sewer overflows.
+No. WQ 2013-0058-EXEC (statewide WDRs), contains requirements for operation and maintenance of collection systems and for reporting and mitigating sanitary sewer overflows.
+The statewide WDRs clearly and specifically stipulate requirements for operation and maintenance and for reporting and mitigating sanitary sewer overflows.
 Implementing the requirements for operation and maintenance and mitigation of sanitary sewer overflows set forth in the statewide WDRs (and any subsequent order updating these requirements) shall satisfy the corresponding federal NPDES requirements specified in Attachments D and G of this Order for the collection systems.
 Following the reporting requirements set forth in the statewide WDRs (and any subsequent order updating these requirements) shall satisfy the NPDES reporting requirements for sanitary sewer overflows specified in Attachments D and G.